Cottage Food Laws in Missouri

 Yes.
 Missouri allows online sales and delivery within the state.

-Official source: Missouri Dept. of Health — Cottage Food
+Official source: Missouri DHSS — Food Safety (Cottage Food, RSMo 196.298)

-Running a cottage food business in Missouri?
+Running a bakery in Missouri?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.